 Being internationally recognized as one of the world’s most significant fashion capitals, Milan is also known for its artistic attractions, the largest gothic cathedral – il Duomo di Milano, and museums.
-But there are some many other fun things to do in Milan!
+But there are many other fun things to do in Milan!

-Some of the city’s most beautiful attractions include the Cathedral mentioned earlier, the last supper painting, an impressive Opera House, a stunning castle, etc. The places you visit in-between the Duomo and Castello also offer great historical sites, and many of Milan’s top attractions.
+Some of the city’s most beautiful attractions include the Cathedral mentioned earlier, the last supper painting, an impressive Opera House, a stunning castle, etc. The places you visit in-between the Duomo and Castello also offer great historical sites and many of Milan’s top attractions.

 Although Milan may not be well-known for its cuisine, the city has some traditional dishes.
 Risotto Alla Milanese is one of the most classic Milanese dishes, for example.

 As Milan is a fashion lover’s paradise, you will find various clothing, footwear, accessories, etc., to bring back and cherish forever.